viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 Once highlighted, pause on **Base** to select this mode.

 Because you configured the base station to be in **Survey-in** mode in the [update Base configuration step](#update-base-configuration), it will take your base station up to six minutes to go into **Xmitting RTCM** mode.
-Then, after a few minutes it should go into **Casting** mode.
+After a few minutes it goes into **Casting** mode.
 Once you see **Casting** on the mode menu display screen, go to `rtk2go.com:2101` in your browser and find your mount point in the source table.

 ## Next steps: configure an RTK movement sensor

-Provide the RTK2GO casting URL `rtk2go.com:2101` as the `ntrip_url` attribute in your Viam machine config for the RTK-enabled models of movement sensor.

-Next, follow the configuration instructions for the desired model:
+Open the configuration instructions for your RTK-enabled movement sensor model:

 - [`gps-nmea-rtk-pmtk`](/components/movement-sensor/gps/gps-nmea-rtk-pmtk/)
 - [`gps-nmea-rtk-serial`](/components/movement-sensor/gps/gps-nmea-rtk-serial/)

+Follow the configuration instructions, providing the values you entered for your NTRIP server [Base configuration](#update-base-configuration) as the equal attributes in your Viam machine config:

+- `ntrip_url`: your RTK2GO casting URL, comprised of **Caster Host** and **Caster Port** (like `rtk2go.com:2101`)
+- `ntrip_username`: your **Caster User**, which should be your email
+- `ntrip_password`: your **Mount Point PW**
+- `ntrip_mountpoint`: your **Mount Point** name

-This allows rovers configured with these sensors to receive both GPS signals and correction data and apply corrections to achieve centimeter-level accuracy in positioning.
+Configuring your movement sensor with your NTRIP casting server access information allows your machine to receive both GPS signals and correction data and apply corrections, increasing the positioning capacity of the movement sensor to centimeter-level accuracy.

 ## Troubleshooting